BIDS/colormap/index.md

 ---

-This page gives an overview of the colormaps we (= Stéfan van der Walt and Nathaniel Smith) have generated as potential replacements for matplotlib's default, ``jet``.
+This page gives an overview of the colormaps we (= Stéfan van der Walt and Nathaniel Smith) have designed as potential replacements for matplotlib's default, ``jet``.

 First for comparison we show what several well-known colormaps look